-You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+You can enable this feature if your switch is running PVST or MSTP.
+The MSTP is available only if you have the enhanced software image installed on your switch.
+By default, it is globally disabled.

-Beginning in privileged EXEC mode, follow these steps to enable loop guard.
-This procedure is optional.
+Beginning in privileged EXEC mode, follow these steps to enable loop guard on the switch:

-Command Purpose

-show spanning-tree active Determine which ports are alternate or root ports.
+Command Purpose Step 1 show spanning-tree active Determine which ports are alternate or root ports. or show spanning-tree mst Step 2 configure terminal Enter global configuration mode.
+Step 3 spanning-tree loopguard default Enable loop guard on the switch.

-or

-show spanning-tree mst

-configure terminal Enter global configuration mode.

-spanning-tree loopguard default Enable loop guard.

 By default, loop guard is disabled.

-end Return to privileged EXEC mode.

-show running-config Verify your entries.

-copy running-config startup-config (Optional) Save your entries in the configuration file.
+Step 4 end Return to privileged EXEC mode.
+Step 5 show running-config Verify your entries.
+Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.